hubotio/hubot/src/templates/README.md

     % git push heroku master
     % heroku ps:scale web=1

-Hubot needs four environmental variables set to run and to keep him running on heroku.
+You'll need to edit the `Procfile` to say what the bot's name is.
+Hubot also needs four environmental variables set to run and to keep him running on heroku.

 Campfire Variables